NawasNaziru/IBM-AI-ENTERPRISE-WORKFLOW-CAPSTONE-PROJECT/README.rst

     ~$ python run-tests.py

-Run the container to test that it is working
+To run the container to test that it is working
 ----------------------------------------------

 .. code-block:: bash

     ~$ docker run -p 4000:8080 iris-ml

-Go to http://0.0.0.0:4000/ and you will see a basic website that can be customtized for a project.